-UPCOMING: The Implant Maintenance Controversy: Myths, Mistakes, and Must-Knows
+The Implant Maintenance Controversy: Myths, Mistakes, and Must-Knows

-1 CE | LIVE on April 16th, 6PM CT
+1 CE | LIVE On-Demand Now

 Descriptions: This course explores evidence-based protocols for in-office implant care, including safe and effective instrumentation, polishing debridement techniques including the use of air polishing devices.
 Participants will critically examine commonly taught practices—such as flossing around implants—and review current research to determine when these recommendations are beneficial, unnecessary, or potentially harmful.
 Emphasis is placed on selecting appropriate tools and techniques based on implant tissues, implant type, restorative design, and patient risk factors.